Twall09/Sem2-QAP3/README.md

-# My First react App - Dog Image Gallery
+# My First React App - Dog Image Gallery
+# Semester 2: QAP3

 In the project directory, you can run: